joematthews/extreme-angular/README.md

 ## Updating

 > [!WARNING]
-> Depending on the maturity of the project, it may be better to look at the current configuration files for extreme-angular, [release notes](https://github.com/joematthews/extreme-angular/releases) and [commits](https://github.com/joematthews/extreme-angular/commits/main/) and manually make changes instead of merging.
+> Depending on the maturity of the project, it may be better to look at the current configuration files for extreme-angular & [release notes](https://github.com/joematthews/extreme-angular/releases) and then manually make changes instead of merging.
 If the Angular version has changed, then follow the [instructions to update Angular](https://angular.io/guide/updating) first before attempting to merge or make changes.

 To pull in the latest changes, check out an 'update' branch and merging the latest changes from `upstream/main`: